Betta 101

 The same behavioral study from earlier found that bettas actively use all available space even in tanks as large as 208 liters (about 55 gallons).
 Swimming rates were similar across 10-liter, 38-liter, and 208-liter setups, which means your fish won’t be “overwhelmed” by a bigger tank.1 That’s a myth, too.

 Bigger tanks are also easier to maintain.
 The water stays more stable, parameters are more forgiving, and you have more room for plants and enrichment.8 For a single betta, upgrading to a 10-gallon is a sweet spot that gives plenty of space without being complicated for a beginner.
+It also opens the door to a small community setup (here’s our guide to what fish can live with a betta).

 Quick Recap